nutcore/paddock/README.md

 ## Configuration

 `paddock` comes bundled with some of the main features from `parse-server`.
-By default we enabled email verification and oauth login (with Twitter, so far) in `server/config/parse.js`.
+By default we enabled oauth login (with Twitter, so far) in `server/config/parse.js`.
+Email verification is optional.
 Both these features need API keys (if you want to keep them).

 ### Mailgun (email verification)